Wayne County Airport Authority

-The Wayne County Airport Authority is an independent county government agency in Wayne County, Michigan, which operates the Detroit Metropolitan and Willow Run airports.
+The Wayne County Airport Authority is a county government agency of Wayne County, Michigan, which operates the Detroit Metropolitan and Willow Run airports.
 The authority was created by an act of the Michigan Legislature in 2002, and is operationally independent from the Wayne County government.
 The Wayne County Airport Authority directly employs over 700 employees, and has an annual operating budget of over $400 million.

 Operations

 The Wayne County Airport Authority is responsible for the operations of Detroit Metropolitan Airport (DTW) in Romulus, and Willow Run Airport (YIP) in Van Buren Township.
-DTW is the busiest airport in Michigan and the primary passenger service airport for Southeast Michigan, serving as a hub for Delta Air Lines and an operating base for Spirit Airlines.
+DTW is the busiest airport in Michigan and the primary passenger service airport for Southeast Michigan, serving as a hub for Delta Air Lines.

 Willow Run serves freight and general aviation traffic, and houses the corporate headquarters of Kalitta Air, Kalitta Charters, and USA Jet Airlines.

 Governance

 The airport authority is an independent county-level government agency, governed by a seven-member board of directors.
 The current governance structure was created by the Public Airport Authority Act of 2002.
 Four board members are appointed by the Wayne County Executive, two are appointed by the Governor of Michigan, and one is appointed by the Wayne County Commission.

 The airport authority is headquartered in the Michael Berry Administration Building, located adjacent to the Warren Cleage Evans Terminal at Detroit Metropolitan Airport.
 The administration building opened in 2017.
 The airport authority's offices were formerly located in decommissioned airport terminals at DTW.

 The board of directors hires a professional CEO to lead the authority.
 Chad Newton has served as the airport authority's CEO since 2019.